-Learning to control brain activity improves visual sensitivityDecember 4th, 2012 in Neuroscience /
+Learning to control brain activity improves visual sensitivityDecember 4, 2012 in Medicine & Health / Neuroscience

 Training human volunteers to control their own brain activity in precise areas of the brain can enhance fundamental aspects of their visual sensitivity, according to a new study.
 This non-invasive 'neurofeedback' approach could one day be used to improve brain function in patients with abnormal patterns of activity, for example stroke patients.